2023-2024 Undergraduate & Graduate Catalog

 Jonathan and Marcia White Endowed Honors College Scholarship.
 This scholarship continues Jonathan's legacy of public service and commitment to advancing homeland security.
 It rewards bright students in the Meijer Honors College who are pursuing careers in national security or public service.
 The scholarship was established in recognition of Colonel Ralph Hauenstein's record of military and civilian service.
 Candidates must be in honors and enrolled for at least 12 credit hours per semester.
 The scholarship is renewable up to a total of six semesters.

-A.N.C.H.O.R.
-(Alumni, Niemeyer, Calder, Hills, and Honors Residents) is the student group responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in honors living centers, opportunities to be heard.
-A.N.C.H.O.R. provides input to the university, develops programming and student activities, and assists in supervision of the mentorship program for new students.
-It is an excellent place for honors students to make a difference in and outside of honors, and to develop leadership skills and experience.
+The Honors Student Council (HSC) is responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in honors living centers, opportunities to be heard.
+HSC provides input to the university, develops programming and student activities, and works to build community within the Meijer Honors College.
+It is an excellent place for honors students to make a difference in and outside of honors, as well as to develop leadership skills and experience.

 Peer Mentor Program

-Upperclass honors students may apply to be peer mentors to incoming freshmen.
-Mentors assist freshmen with the transition to the Meijer Honors College and university life in general, and act as ambassadors for the Meijer Honors College.
+Upperclass honors students may apply to be peer mentors to incoming first-year students.
+Mentors assist students with the transition to the Meijer Honors College and university life in general, and act as ambassadors for the Meijer Honors College.